microsoft/pxt-common-packages/libs/multiplayer/docs/reference/multiplayer/multiplayer-state.md

 let lifeState = MultiplayerState.life
 ```

-In blocks, the multiplayer state list lets you add your own custom state identifers to it.
+In blocks, the multiplayer state list lets you add your own custom state identifiers to it.
 Let's say you wanted to give players 'gems' as rewards during a game.
 When you add `gems` to the state list, it also adds a new state constant called `gems` to your project code:

 ```typescript-ignore
 namespace MultiplayerState {